wp-plugins/collapsing-categories/readme.txt

 categories.
 Please check the options in the settings page (or in the widget if you are using the widget)

+= Is there a way for the settings chosen in the widget to apply to a manual instance? =

+Currently the plugin is designed to be used either as a widget or manually, but not both.
+Here is a workaround.
+Find out the id number of your collapsing category widget by looking at the html source.
+You should see something like:
+`<li id="collapscat-299723351" class="widget collapsCat"><h2
+class="widgettitle">Categories</h2>`

+Then, insert the following code where you would like to have it:
+`<?php collapsCat(299723351) ?>`

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories